RiverCity Motorway

 RiverCity Motorway Group was a Queensland company that operated Brisbane’s first private tollway — the Clem Jones Tunnel (CLEM7).
 They also established FLOW Tolling, a tolling service provider.
 Rivercity Motorways Group won the rights to be the maintainer of the Clem Jones Tunnel.
 When the tunnel opened in 2010 it was to have a concession period of 45 years before it was handed back to the City of Brisbane.
 The value of the tunnel was written down by $1.56 billion to $258 million in 2010.

-The company was delisted, liquidated and subsequently deregistered in September 2019.
+The company was delisted in January 2016, liquidated and subsequently deregistered in September 2019.

 History

-In 2006, an initial public offerings raised $724 million with an issue price $1 per share.
+In 2006, an initial public offering raised $724 million.

 Tunnel tolls

 In June 2010, the toll for cars was dropped to $2.00 in an effort to increase patronage.
 Despite this the number of vehicles using the tunnel never significantly rose above about one third of forecast numbers.
 The price increased in November to $3.00 and again in April 2011 to $3.95.
 The last toll rise led to a decrease in usage of the tunnel.